bbauska/W3Cx-5of5/README.md

 <h5>Example #3: with colored lines, header, footer, legend</h5>

-Look at the CSS - it\'s the only part that changed:
+Look at the CSS - it&apos;s the only part that changed:

 ![](./images/image490.png){width="5.0in"
 height="4.551816491688539in"}